libertysys/librenms/doc/Installation/Installation-CentOS-7-Nginx.md

 ### Configure and Start PHP-FPM

-In `/etc/php.ini` ensure date.timezone is set to your preferred time zone.
+Ensure date.timezone is set in php.ini to your preferred time zone.
 See http://php.net/manual/en/timezones.php for a list of supported timezones.
 Valid examples are: "America/New_York", "Australia/Brisbane", "Etc/UTC".

+    vi /etc/php.ini

 In `/etc/php-fpm.d/www.conf` make these changes: